 - Red blinking lights (if not built into vest)

-- Waist for for phone (I use a Spibelt)
+- Waist belt for phone (like a Spibelt or Flip Belt)

 - Number holder belt or Race dot magnets